 Medial and Lateral Elbow Dislocation

-The patient presents with typical symptoms of painful swelling and the diagnosis should be suspected if mediolateral widening of the elbow is present.
+The diagnosis should be suspected if the mediolateral widening of the elbow is present.

 In the anteroposterior x-ray, a pure medial or lateral dislocation shows the greater sigmoid notch of the ulna in the plane of the distal humerus

 Divergent of the Elbow Dislocation